The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 The first conscious artist of rap's aural collage was Afrika Bambaataa Aasim (1), the Leonardo of the "beatbox", the rap auteur of Planet Rock (1982), Looking For The Perfect Beat (1982), Renegades Of Funk (1983), World Destruction (1984), whose album Beware (1986) summarized five years of experiments (facilitated by producer Arthur Baker) in mixing samples, epileptic beats, disco grooves and Kraftwerk's electronic pop.
 Bambaataa's heavily electronic style coined "electro-funk" (often shortened to "electro").

 Electro became a a genre in its own (not directly related to Detroit's "electro", a fusion of house and techno, and only vaguely related with German "electro", a kind of industrial dance).
 It indulged in an arsenal of drum-machines, sequencers and synthesizers, the instruments of a new form of music (instead of guitars, bass and drums).
 Donald D And Dj Chuck Chill Out followed Bambaataa's exploit with the B-Boys' Rock The House (1983), and Hashim (Jerry Calliste) delivered Al Naayfish (1983).
 In 1984, Marley Marl (Marlon Williams) accidentally produced the first sample of a drum-machine and began a career as producer of innovative electro-funk tracks, notably the Super Kids' The Tragedy (1985).
 Other drum-machine symphonies were produced by Duke Bootee, such as Z-3 MCs' Triple Threat (1986) and Word of Mouth's Coast To Coast (1986).
 Planet Patrol's Play At Your Own Risk (1984), the Imperial Brothers' We Come To Rock (1984), Nitro Deluxe's Let's Get Brutal (1986).
-But best of all were Mantronix (the brainchild of Jamaica-born white beatbox and turntable expert Curtis Jaleel) with Fresh Is the Word (1985), Needle To The Groove (1985), Bassline (1986), King Of The Beats (1988).
+But best of all were Mantronix (the brainchild of Jamaica-born white beatbox and turntable expert Curtis Jaleel) with Fresh Is the Word (1985), Needle To The Groove (1985), Bassline (1986), which pioneered the "trap" sound (the Roland TR-808 hi-hat triplet snares), King Of The Beats (1988), which would become one of the most sampled songs of all time.

 The most important innovation from the instrumental point of view was the birth of a new instrument, the turntable.
 In 1983 turntablist DST (DXT) played a solo of "scratch" on Herbie Hancock's Rockit.
 Slowly, the turntablist became as important as the guitarist in rock music.